- James Bond is one of the most popular characters of all-time, and he’s been played by a wide-array of actors.

 It’s hard to find a character more iconic than James Bond.
 After debuting in 1962’s Dr. No (with Sean Connery playing the man himself), James Bond has been one of the most famous characters to grace the silver screen.
 In the nearly 60 years since 007 hit the big screen, he’s been played by five actors (Sean, George Lazenby, Roger Moore, Timothy Dalton, Pierce Brosnan, and Daniel Craig) across 25 movies.
 With 2021’s No Time To Die, Daniel Craig has officially called it a day playing 007, giving someone else the opportunity to take on the role.

 While nothing official has been announced about who will play Bond next, fans have naturally chimed in with all sorts of discussions about what actors could encapsulate the super spy.
 There’s also been much discussion about diversifying the role and casting a non-white or non-male actor.
+There have also been reports about actors like, Aaron Taylor-Johnson being favored for the role.
 Find out about some of the people that might be in the running to be the next 007 here!